aws/aws-app-mesh-examples/walkthroughs/eks/o11y-xray.md

       --policy arn:aws:iam::aws:policy/AWSXRayDaemonWriteAccess
 ```

 Enable X-Ray tracing for the App Mesh data plane.
 Optionally you can set the sampling rate by specifying the field `tracing.samplingRate=0.1` which corresponds to 10%.
 Also if you would like to write your own custom X-Ray tracing sampling rules then refer the example [howto-k8s-http2's template](../howto-k8s-http2/v1beta2/manifest.yaml.template) to see `xray-sampling-rules` configMap manually mounted on to the envoy proxy sidecar.
+Specifically in that given example we are trying to trace anything other than health check traffic.
 For more information on how to write this sampling-rules.json configMap please refer [AWS X-Ray Developer Guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-go-configuration.html#xray-sdk-go-configuration-sampling).

 ```sh
 helm upgrade -i appmesh-controller eks/appmesh-controller \